backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

-DRAFT Steps to create a MINOR PREVIEW release
+gDRAFT Steps to create a MINOR PREVIEW release
 =====================================

 (assignments below are in order of preference from left to right)